 “No, esta muy lejos!” and he canceled the trip.

 We climbed out of the car and called another Uber.
 We spent a lot of time in Chicago worrying about how we were going to get back from Míxquic.
-Now, it was looking like we may not even be able to get there.
+Now, it was looking like we might not even be able to get there.

 The next Uber that pulled up had a barely twenty-year-old clean-cut kid at the wheel.
 He greeted us and immediately took off, carefully following the GPS directions.
 Victor and I slowly relaxed in the back seat.
 As the city turned into suburbs and suburbs disappeared in favor of occasional villages, the road got bumpier and dustier with every kilometer.
 We didn’t see any of the expected traffic until we got very close to Míxquic, apparently, we were arriving early enough to avoid major road congestion.

 Victor leaned forward and, with an offer of a generous payment, asked our driver if he could possibly pick us up and drive us back to Mexico City in about 4-5 hours.
 The boy looked back surprised.

 “Oh no!” he said, “This is a dangerous area.
 I can’t be here after dark.
 My mother is expecting me home tonight.”